-Harnessing millimeter wave (mmWave) spectrum for faster data speeds is one of the biggest breakthroughs of 5G, the next generation cellular networking technology following 4G LTE.
-But there are concerns this very high-frequency spectrum could pose adverse health effects for the public.
+Harnessing millimeter wave (mmWave) spectrum for faster data speeds is one of the biggest breakthroughs of 5G, the next-generation cellular networking technology following 4G LTE.
+But there are concerns this very high-frequency spectrum could pose adverse health effects for the public, including some very pervasive conspiracy theories.

 What is radiofrequency (RF) radiation?